Why It Works

 Sous-vide techniques will give you chicken with unparalleled levels of juiciness.

 - 2 bone-in, skin-on chicken breast halves

 - Kosher salt and freshly ground black pepper

 - 4 sprigs thyme or rosemary (optional)

 If Using Vacuum Bags: Seal according to manufacturer's instructions.
-Add bagged chicken to preheated water bath and cook according to the chart above.
+Add bagged chicken to preheated water bath and cook according to the chart below.

 To Finish in a Pan: Turn on your vents and open your windows.
 Remove chicken from water bath and bag.
 Discard herbs, if using.
 Carefully pat chicken dry with paper towels.
 Heat the oil in a heavy cast iron or stainless steel skillet over medium-high heat until shimmering.
 Gently lay the chicken in the skillet, skin side down, using your fingers or a set of tongs.
 Hold the chicken down flat in the pan with a flexible metal spatula or your fingers (be careful of splattering oil).
 Cook until golden brown and crisp, about 2 minutes.
 Remove from pan and let rest until cool enough to handle, about 2 minutes.
 Remove bones with your fingertips.
 Slice chicken and serve.